Samples of all my books can be seen by clicking through to purchase: a preview button is available top right.

 Candlemas: The introduction explains that Candlemas marks the presentation of the Holy Child in the Temple, where Simeon held Jesus and called him a ‘Light to the World’, and that in pre-Christian times it was an important festival to celebrate the returning light.

-July: Weather discusses the legend of St. Swinthun and one of the activities that week is to track the weather to see if the legend is correct.
+July: Weather discusses the legend of St. Swinthin and one of the activities that week is to track the weather to see if the legend is correct.

 Black Garden Ants: Contains Proverbs 6:6-8 as the week’s poem.

 The Solstice and equinox weeks discuss the changes that are happening in the natural world.

-Exploring Nature With Children is used by secular families, and families of different faith backgrounds.
+My curricula are used by Christian families, secular families, and families of different faith backgrounds.
 I understand that this is a very important matter to us parents, so please do not hesitate to get in touch if you have any further questions.